Exploring and Developing the High-Margin Baptiste Nickel Project in in Canada

 Trevor Rabb, P.Geo. — Consulting Geologist

-Trevor Rabb is a professional geologist with over 10 years of experience in mineral exploration, including over 5 years specializing in nickel-iron alloy deposits.
-Rabb formerly served as First Point’s Senior Geologist and Vice-President Exploration from 2010 to 2016.
-He was a key player in exploration discoveries for First Point’s Decar, Mich, Wale and Klow properties.
+Trevor Rabb is a professional geologist with over ten years of experience in mineral exploration, including over five years specializing in nickel-iron alloy deposits.
+Rabb formerly served as First Point’s senior geologist and VP of Exploration from 2010 to 2016.
+He was a crucial player in exploration discoveries for First Point’s Decar, Mich, Wale and Klow properties.

-Christopher Mitchell, P.Eng., MBA — CFO and Corporate Secretary
+Christopher Mitchell, P.Eng., MBA — CFO & Corporate Secretary

 Christopher Mitchell is a business consultant with more than 40 years of experience in the mineral industry.
-He served as Senior Vice President of Viceroy Resource Corp., Executive Vice President and CFO of Orvana Minerals Corp.
-Mitchell holds MBA and M.Sc. degrees, University of British Columbia, and is a member of the Association of Professional Engineers of British Columbia.
-He is also a Director of Endurance Gold Corp.
+He served as senior VP of Viceroy Resource Corp., executive VP and CFO of Orvana Minerals Corp.
+Mitchell holds MBA and M.Sc. degrees, University of British Columbia and is a member of the Association of Professional Engineers of British Columbia.
+He is also a director of Endurance Gold Corp.

 Dr. Peter M. D. Bradshaw, P.Eng. — Chairman